cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation requirements {#domain-separation}

-When invoking hash\_to\_curve in a higher-level protocol, implementors MUST use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the hash\_to\_curve functionality.
+When invoking hash\_to\_curve from a higher-level protocol, implementors MUST use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the hash\_to\_curve functionality.
-In addition, any protocol that uses two or more hash\_to\_curve functions targeting different elliptic curves MUST enforce domain separation between the two functions if those functions are modeled in the protocol as independent random oracles.
-Finally, protocols that use encode\_to\_curve SHOULD use domain separation if possible, though it is not required in this case.
+Protocols that use encode\_to\_curve SHOULD use domain separation if possible, though it is not required in this case.

+Protocols that instantiate multiple, independent random oracles based on hash\_to\_curve MUST enforce domain separation between those oracles.
+This requirement applies both in the case of multiple oracles to the same curve and in the case of multiple oracles to different curves.
+This is because the hash\_to\_base primitive ({{hashtobase}}) requires domain separation to guarantee independent outputs.

 Care is required when choosing a domain separation tag.
 Implementors SHOULD observe the following guidelines: